-HTML 5 banner requirements
+HTML5 banner requirements

-The contents of the __MACOSX folders and the .DS_Store and Thumbs.db files will be ignored in the archive.
-These are the operating system's auxiliary files and are not necessary for the banner to work.
+The archive will ignore the contents of the __MACOSX folder andDS_Store and Thumbs.db files.
+These are the operating system's auxiliary files which are not necessary for the HTML5 banner to work.

 The following banner sizes are allowed: 160×600, 240×400, 240×600, 300×250, 300×300, 300×500, 300×600, 320×50, 320×100, 320×480, 336×280, 480×320, 728×90, 970×250, 1000×120.
 Specify the banner size in the

 Do not use rapid animations, flickering graphic elements or a flashing background.
 The time before switching to the next frame should be long enough to read all of the text shown on the frame.

 The advertised site must open in a new window (and only open after a user clicks on the HTML5 banner).

 HTML5 banners should display correctly and work the same way for all users on all platforms throughout the ad campaign in the following browsers: Yandex Browser 14 and higher, Google Chrome 14 and higher, Mozilla Firefox 14 and higher, Opera 14 and higher, Internet Explorer 9 and higher, and Microsoft Edge.